 Are you getting a good deal?

-If you fall for a particular home, it’s easy to lose sight of whether or not you’re getting a good deal.
+If you fall in love with a particular property, it’s easy to lose sight of whether or not you’re getting a good deal.
 To ensure you don’t end up paying over the odds, it’s important to keep a cool head and do your research before signing a contract.
 Take a look at the prices of similar rental properties in the area and compare them with the property you’re interested in.

 Also, make sure you know exactly what’s included in the rental payments before you sign a contract.
 For example, does the amount include council tax, utility bills or water charges?
 It’s only once you know this that you can make an informed decision about its affordability.
 Don't forget though, you may be able to get a better deal on your utilities by shopping around, if you are paying your own utility bills then you don't have to stick to your landlord's choice of provider.
 Using a comparison tool that looks at the whole of the market could help you save money.

 Is it in the right area?